 No. Although use of CTSC facilities and/or cores by Funding Award-funded projects is desired and encouraged, it is not required.

 How do the KL2 Award and the TL1 Training Award Programs differ?

 TL1 - The primary aims of the TL1 Training Award is to expose pre- and early post-doctoral candidates to Clinical Translational research before their interests and paths are set, enabling them to move into Clinical Translational research early on in their careers.
 Provide 100% protected time to pursue training in Clinical and Translational Investigation.

 Do I qualify for the CTSC KL2 Scholars Award or TL1 Training Award Programs?

 The CTSC KL2 Scholars Award is open to senior fellows, residents and fellows in the Internal Medicine research pathway, PhDs, Junior faculty (instructor or assistant professor), Nurses who currently hold DSN, DPT, or PhD degrees, all candidates must be US citizens or Non-Citizen Nationals, or Permanent Resident.
 All candidates must have a full-time primary appointment at WCM or a CTSC partnering institution and the ability to devote 75% effort (50% for surgeons) to the KL2 Scholar Award Program.
 No Scholar may hold two concurrent CTSC awards, no Scholar may be named PI on more than one active CTSC application.
-Individuals who were, or currently are a Principal Investigator in NIH R01, R29, P01, K01, K08, K22 and K23 grant are not eligible.
+Individuals who were, or currently are a Principal Investigator on any NIH R01, R29, P01, K01, K08, K22, or K23 grant are not eligible.